 Directly from the Tokyo Motor Show 2015 one of the most popular elements: a robot-centaur presented by Yamaha.

-Its name is Motobot: it is a concept being tested by the research and development department of the Japanese company.
-A device capable of driving an unmodified motorcycle, for now at a speed of 120km per hour but expected to reach 200 per hour.
+His name is Motobot: it is a concept in phase of tests by the research and development department of the Japanese company.
+A device capable of driving an unmodified motorbike, for now at a speed of 120km per hour but in predicate of reaching 200 per hour.
 The first bike 'ridden' by Motobot is a YZF-R1M.

-One of the most interesting challenges of this concept is to provide the robot with all the 'sensitivity' necessary to pilot a vehicle that is identical in all respects to that available to humans.
-Motobot must have maximum control of the brakes, handlebars, gears, pedals and every element useful to guarantee the bike's trajectory and stability.
+One of the most interesting challenges of this concept is to provide the robot with all the 'sensitivity' necessary to drive a vehicle identical to that available to humans.
+Motobot must have the best control of brakes, handlebars, gearbox, pedals and all useful element to guarantee trajectory and stability of the motorbike.

-"Controlling complex movements in a high-speed context requires extreme accuracy.
-One movement out of place and everything falls apart," they explain to Yamaha.
+“Controlling complex movements in a high-speed context requires extreme accuracy.
+A movement out of place and all it falls apart”, they explain to Yamaha.

 What is it for?

-This is the question that can arise spontaneously from the vision of this mechanical 'subject' driving a two-wheeled racing car.
-Beyond the fascinating challenge, it is clear that there are short, medium and long-term objectives for a research field like this: first of all, the improvement of safety and support systems for human drivers.
-Secondly, the development of motorcycles capable of driving autonomously, somewhat as expected for cars.
-Finally, further on, the experimentation of new and different uses.
+This is the question that may arise spontaneously upon seeing this mechanical 'subject' driving a two-wheeled racing car.
+Beyond the fascinating challenge, it is clear that there are objectives in the short, medium and long term for a research field like this: first of all the improvement of safety and support systems for human drivers.
+Secondly, the development of motorcycles capable of driving autonomously, a bit like cars.
+Finally, further on, the experimenting with new ones and different uses.

-Highway patrols of electronic "Chips"?
-Robotic Pony Express?
-Who can tell.
+Motorway patrols of electronic “Chips”?
+Robotic Pony Expresses?
+Who can say.

-In any case, Valentino Rossi is warned: this mechanical thing (the appearance of which reminds me of that of Neil Blomkamp's film, "Humandroid") does not break down too much.
+In any case, Valentino Rossi is warned: this mechanical thing (whose appearance reminds me of that of Neil Blomkamp's film, “Humandroid”) won't break down much.